tobiasguyer/StreamCore32/README.md

 $ idf.py set-target esp32
 ```

-Configure streamcore according to your hardware
+Configure StreamCore32 according to your hardware

 ```shell
 # run visual config editor, when done press Q to save and exit